 Collecting client fees for services provided is an important component of managing financial health.
 This can be best achieved by establishing and monitoring policies and practices on payment and collections, educating clients on these policies, and training staff.
-Communicating with clients about financial obligations and payment expectations is critical, as is the timing of collecting payments.
+Communicating with clients about financial obligation and payment expectations at time of visit is critical.
+It is equally important to assure the message is welcoming, positive, and accommodating to a client who cannot pay or is experiencing difficulty paying.
 Once a client leaves, collecting payment becomes more difficult and time-consuming.
 When staff are knowledgeable of client insurance plans, as well as policies and procedures, they can have a positive impact on the fees collected at time of visit.
 Fee collection strategies can be applied to service sites that are directly managed by the grantee and can also be incorporated into TTA provided to subrecipient sites.